Edith L. Blumhofer: Perspective and values

 Blumhofer rejected the compensation narrative that suggested Pentecostalism attracted the poor and dispossessed as a sop for despair, and she was equally critical of hagiographic representations of early Pentecostal leaders, many of whom faced scandals and censures as they embraced controversial practices, such as faith healing and deliverance as well as fringe theologies.
 She taught her students to write transparently about the flaws of Christian leaders rather than entering into the debates and politics of spiritual failure.
 In her writing she gave thorough accounts of failed millenarian movements and described how world events generally eclipsed the expect return of Christ.
-Blumhofer also documented the Assemblies of God debates from 1918 that made glossolalia, or speaking in tongues the normative evidence for the Baptism in the Holy Spirit, the defining experience of Pentecostalism.
+Blumhofer also documented the Assemblies of God debates from 1918 that made glossolalia (speaking in tongues) the normative evidence for the Baptism in the Holy Spirit, the defining experience of Pentecostalism.

 With Grant Wacker and Joe Creech, Blumhofer contested the centrality of the Azusa Street Mission Revival to the rise and spread of global pentecostalisms.
 In an article marking the centennial of the Revival, Blumhofer asserted, "Azusa Street has a place in the story of how contemporary Christianity came to be, but its story is but one piece in the narrative of exploding charismatic Christianity, not its prototype."
 This view proved controversial; Wacker opined that purported "black origins" of the movement were "presentist-driven" and not proven.
-In 2014, historian Gaston Espinosa argued that Wacker, Blumhofer, and Creech had in fact written white origins for the movement and that, in doing so, they denied William Seymour, widely considered the Black father of American Pentecostalism, his rightful place as progenitor of the movement.
+In 2014, historian Gaston Espinosa argued that Wacker, Blumhofer, and Creech had in fact written white origins for the movement and that, in doing so, they denied William J. Seymour, widely considered the Black father of American Pentecostalism, his rightful place as progenitor of the movement.